gilitz/Epic-Tree/PRIVACY.md

 - **No Third-Party Sharing**: We do not share your data with third parties
 - **Temporary Processing**: Data is only held in memory during active sessions

+### Data Flow

+**Data Path:**

+1. Your Jira Instance → Atlassian Forge Platform → Epic Tree App
+2. Processing occurs entirely within Atlassian's infrastructure
+3. No data leaves Atlassian's secure environment
+4. No external subprocessors or third-party services are used

+**Geographic Data Residency:**

+- Data is processed in the same geographic region as your Atlassian instance
+- Follows Atlassian's data residency policies
+- No cross-border data transfers outside of Atlassian's infrastructure

 ## Permissions

 Epic Tree requires the following Jira permissions: